-For example, this project plan template uses a simple bar graph to track the duration of each phase.
+For example, this project planning template uses a simple bar graph to track the duration of each phase.
 The updates are tracked in the top right corner:

 With Venngage, you can create multiple copies of a design.
 If you’re updating a chart or timeline, it’s a good idea to keep a copy of past iterations.

-9. Use a project calendar template to keep track of tasks or events
+5. Use a project schedule template to keep track of tasks or events

 Are there specific dates that certain tasks needs to be completed on?
 You may want to create a calendar that specifies what should be done on what day.